flueke/mesytec-mcpd/README.md

 attempts to connect to MCPD-8_v2 with serial `0012` and read out the firmware version.

-The `hostname` and `nslookup` tools can also be used to verify that your DHCP server created the DNS entry as expected.
+The `hostname`/`nslookup` and `ping` tools can also be used to verify that DHCP is working and the module can be reached.

 ## Manual ARP entry setup